 Day 31-32 Cape Maclear

 Take a detour via Monkey Bay to stock up on supplies (although produce choice is very limited) and follow the track to Cape Maclear – a sandy crescent, book-ended by lush mountains, and views over to Domwe Island.
-We stayed at Chembe Eagles Nest, which has good facilities, a bat/restaurant and sparkling water for a dip.
+We stayed at Chembe Eagles Nest, which has good facilities, a bar/restaurant and sparkling water for a dip.
 We thoroughly recommend taking the two hour sunset catamaran cruise.
 We stayed three nights, but honestly wish we had stayed longer.
 This place was easily our favourite Lake Malawi camping site.

 The lake here is perfect for swimming with little ones; nice temperature, clean and calm.
 However, bilharzia is present.
 If you do wish to swim, we advise purchasing bilharzia medication from the pharmacy in Monkey Bay and taking this after leaving the lake.